-One of the greatest hidden gems in Italy is the Marche Region (pronounced “leh mar-keh”).
+Le Marche, Italy.
+One of the greatest hidden gems in Italy is the Le Marche (pronounced “leh mar-keh”).
 Embracing the Adriatic Sea, with breathtaking landscapes and hilltowns, this region is a wonderful Italian place to discover.

 Rolling hills in all shades of green, medieval hilltop towns, tiny villages with beautiful houses, kilometers of vineyards and olive trees, breathtaking beaches alongside the blue sea, wonderful food and exquisite wine.
-It’s not possible to describe everything that this region has to offer in one single post.
+It’s not possible to describe everything that the Marche Region has to offer in one single post.

 Much of the region is still relatively tourist-free and uncrowded, especially inland.
 Here you can perceive a genuine and authentic atmosphere in all its nuances: traditions, food, landscapes, nature, and people.
 Rarely a visitor will be charged with higher prices or eat at tourist traps: in each tiny village, you will be able to feel the local soul and roots.